Trademark Attorney Services

 Once the USPTO accepts your ITU application, you’ll receive a Notice of Allowance.
 You’ll have up to 6 months to submit your Statement of Use, which proves you’re using the trademark.
 You may also choose to file an extension, which will give you an additional 6 months if you’re not yet ready to file a Statement of Use.

+Cincinnati, known for its 19th-century architecture is a sight to behold.
 If you’re looking to start a new business in Cincinnati, then your list of “to-dos” can seem endless.
 You’re looking for commercial space, purchasing equipment, interviewing potential employees, creating a website, setting up a social media presence, and the list goes on.
-Everything feel like it should be done right now.
+Everything feels like it should be done right now.

-Consider this scenario: Debbie and Allison have been working on the perfect gelato recipe for years and they’re finally ready to open up a shop in historic Queen City.
-They decide on the name The Gelato Gals and find the perfect little store front.
-They buy an expensive sign for the front, develop menus, create a website, and even print up aprons and t-shirts for themselves and the staff that sport their logo.
+Imagine the following: Debbie and Allison have been working on the perfect gelato recipe for years and they’re finally ready to open up a shop.
+They decide on the name The Gelato Gals and find the perfect location.
+They buy an expensive sign for the front, develop menus, create a website, and even print up aprons and t-shirts that sport their logo for themselves and the staff.

-Unfortunately for The Gelato Gals, there’s an existing gelato shop with a presence in Ohio, Pennsylvania, and Kentucky called The Gelato Gallery.
-The owners of The Gelato Gallery have a trademark attorney who had advised them to register their name and logo years ago.
+Unfortunately for The Gelato Gals, there’s an existing chain of gelato shops in Cleveland and Columbus, called The Gelato Girls.
+The owners of The Gelato Girls have a trademark attorney who had advised them to register their name and logo years ago.
 They think that The Gelato Gals is too similar a name to theirs and may cause confusion amongst consumers.

 Trademarks Services for Cincinnati Businesses